duckdev/asynk/README.md

 }
 ```
 ### Limitations:
-Only you can not pass object as a parameter.
+You can not pass object as a parameter.
 It will be converted to array automatically through `$_POST`.